Looking for the best afternoon tea in London? You’ve arrived at the right place.

 Afternoon tea has been given a high fashion makeover courtesy of Prêt-à-Portea at The Berkeley.

-The most glamorous tea in town sees a unique range of ‘couture cakes’ from the catwalk reflected in pastry form.
+The most glamorous tea in town sees a unique range of ‘couture cakes’ from the catwalk reflected in pastry and cake form.

-Prêt-à-Portea: The Couture Cakewalk is available daily from 1pm-5.30pm
+Prêt-à-Portea: The Couture Cakewalk is served daily from 1pm to 5.30pm

 Prices start from £60pp